University Student Handbook

 - No more than 45% of the program’s total credits can be accepted as transfer credit (unless otherwise stated in an institutional agreement).

-Transfer Credit Applications may be obtained by the student at: https://www.atsu.edu/pdf/transfer_credit_application.pdf.
-The appropriate ATSU program chair will review the application and make a determination within 30 days of receiving the completed application packet.
-Once a decision is made by the program chair, the application and all accompanying materials will be forwarded to the Registrar’s Office for final review.
-Once signed and approved by the Registrar’s Office, the transfer credit will be processed.
+The appropriate ATSU program director will review the application and make a determination within 30 days of receiving the completed application packet.
+Once a decision is made by the program director, the application and all accompanying materials will be forwarded to the Enrollment Services Office for final review.
+Once signed and approved by Enrollment Services, the transfer credit will be processed.

 Transferability of ATSU Credits

 In most instances, students withdrawing from ATSU, regardless of the reason, must apply for re-admission.
-To apply for re-admission, the applicant should submit the Application for Re-Admission to the Registrar’s Office at least one month in advance of the time the applicant wishes to re-enroll (three months are preferred).
-The Admissions Committee will consider the applicant and may ask for letters of reference, medical documentation, etc., and will review the student’s credentials on file with the ATSU Registrar’s Office.
+To apply for re-admission, the applicant should submit the Application for Re-Admission (pdf) to Enrollment Services at least one month in advance of the time the applicant wishes to re-enroll (three months are preferred).
+The Admissions Committee will consider the applicant and may ask for letters of reference, medical documentation, etc., and will review the student’s credentials on file with ATSU Enrollment Services.
 The Admissions Committee has the right to conduct interviews, secure documentation, evaluate past grades/performance, etc. Since the reason each applicant left is unique, the information required by the Admissions Committee may vary.
 The Admissions Committee has the right to reject an applicant’s request for re-admission.
 The Admissions Committee will consult with the dean of the college/school to establish placement and academic conditions for re-admission.
 If a background check is required for your program of study, a new background check will be required.

 Former students who have been withdrawn or dismissed from ATSU for greater than two years may be required to complete the admission process used for all new applicants.